shashankpritam/shashankpritam.github.io/content/blog/simplicity/index.md

 ## Learning New Things Requires Starting from an Empty Slate

-Learning new things means starting with a blank slate.
-This "beginner's mind" approach lets us see things freshly.
-It helps us understand ideas that challenge what we already know.
-I've seen this when learning:
-In abstract algebra, 2 + 2 doesn't always equal 4.
-This was hard to grasp at first because it went against what I was used to.
-Wave-particle duality in physics also clashed with traditional thinking.
-The idea that light can be both a wave and a particle was perplexing.
+Learning deeply requires letting go of preconceived notions.
+I've experienced this challenge firsthand.
+In abstract algebra, the fundamental math truth that 2 + 2 = 4 doesn't always hold, depending on the algebraic structure.
+This was perplexing, as it contradicted my established thinking.
+Wave-particle duality in physics was also hard to grasp.
+Light as both a wave and particle defied conventions.
-Starting with an empty, unbiased mind makes learning easier.
-It's like working on a complex puzzle with no preconceived notions.
-We can see each piece for what it is without interference from the past.
-A simple approach to learning makes us more curious.
-It lets us explore topics without unnecessary mental blocks or overload.
-It opens us to new possibilities for growth and understanding.
+Starting fresh without biases makes learning easier.
+It's like working on a puzzle without fixed ideas about the pieces.
+We can objectively see things for what they are.
+A simple, curious approach removes mental blocks.
+It opens us to growth and new understanding.

-So when facing something hard to understand, tap into your "beginner's mind."
-Let go of what you think you know.
-Be open to the joy of discovery.
-The answers might be simpler than they first appear.
-Understanding doesn't have to be complex.
-Sometimes, starting from simplicity is the key.
+Algorithmic thinking is a tool that helps us navigate complex problems by breaking them down into simpler parts.
+Think of it as dissecting a complex puzzle into manageable pieces.
+Much like the mathematical solutions we discussed earlier, this approach allows us to cut through entanglement and find clarity.
+Embracing a beginner's mindset, where we approach problems with openness and curiosity, can lead to deeper understanding and joy in learning.
+By letting go of preconceptions, we can uncover fundamental truths that may be obscured by "what we think we know."
+A childlike willingness to re-examine fundamentals often reveals more profound wisdom.
+With an open and uncluttered mindset, the joy of understanding naturally unfolds.

 ## Conclusion: Simplicity in Complexity